Personal witnessing in your relationships

 The normal time needed for this workshop is six hours.
 These six hours can be on a Saturday, or can be scheduled another way, such as three hours on Saturday and three hours on Sunday.
 There are 10 pages of handouts, and I ask the church to make the amount of copies that would be needed.

 If you invite me to give the workshop, I would like to ask that you take care of my transportation costs, housing, and food.
 I am willing to stay with a host family.
-We at the Hoffmann Institute do not request any set figure for an honorarium, because we want to make sure that no church would miss a workshop just for financial reasons.

 You are free to invite other churches to the workshop.
 Once we have settled on a date, I can mail you examples of publicity materials that other churches have developed.
 To contact me, please use my email address, firstname.lastname@example.org, or you can call my home phone: (970) 663-5490.
 For suggestions about publicizing the workshop, click on publicity plan to get ideas and to see suggested wording for bulletin inserts.
 In addition, my website has short devotions that you can use in your church bulletin during the seven weeks before the workshop.

 I have prepared another version of my workshop that is especially geared toward people who are distressed that their children or grandchildren are not attending church.
 This version places emphasis on unconditional acceptance, on ways to show love, on sharing without making someone feel threatened, and on spiritual warfare in prayer.

 I am a Director of Christian Education, listed under the Teacher Roster of the Lutheran Annual (Lutheran Church-Missouri Synod).
 I served on Taiwan for eleven years (1986 to 1997) with LCMS World Mission, and taught Personal Witnessing and other courses at Concordia University in St. Paul from 1998 to 2006.
 I am now retired from teaching but still available for workshops.
 I now live in Colorado.